LZeroAnalytics/thornode/docs/cli/offline-ledger-support.md

----
-description: >-
-  Using the official CLI with Ledger provides a zero-frontend experience to interacting with THORChain.
----

 # Offline Ledger Support

 When used in conjunction with a locally-running fullnode, the THORNode CLI + Ledger provides the ultimate, privacy-focused "offline, no-tracking" experience.
 Interact directly with the THORChain network to bond validators, swap RUNE (or synthetic assets) and administrate LPs from a cold-wallet.